M66B/FairEmail/FAQ.md

 <br />

 <a name="faq22"></a>
-**(22) What do 'Couldn't connect to host', 'Connection refused', 'Network unreachable' and 'Software caused connection abort' mean?**
+**(22) What do 'Couldn't connect to host', 'Connection refused', 'Network unreachable', 'Software caused connection abort' and 'Connection reset by peer' mean?**

 The messages *...
 Couldn't connect to host ...*, *...
 Connection refused ...* or *...
 Network unreachable ...*
 mean that FairEmail was not able to connect to the email server.